ggill24/HorribleSubsTorrentDownloader-master/README.md

 1. Run the program once

-2. A folder in your C: will be created named "HSTorrentDownloader"
+2. A folder in your "C:\" will be created named "HSTorrentDownloader"

 3. Place PhantomJS into that folder